 Mucuna pruriens variant utilis (MP) has long been used as an alternative to over the counter levodopa.
 MP is a leguminous plant that grows in both tropical and subtropical environments.
 Hidden in its seed is levodopa, which is the most important medication for a Parkinson’s disease patient.
 In this month’s What’s Hot we will review the studies supporting MP use and discuss future directions and global implications for this therapy.

 In 2004, Katzenschlager performed a double blind study of MP.
 Though the study was small and included only eight Parkinson's disease subjects it was a well done randomized double blind crossover trial.
 The subjects were administered single doses of 50/200 mg Sinemet, and 15 and 30 grams of MP at several weekly intervals.
 The authors used the Unified Parkinson's Disease Rating Scale as well as measuring tapping speed.
-They also recorded Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. and adverse events.
+They also recorded dyskinesia and adverse events.
 The MP had a faster onset of effect (34.6 v 68.5 minutes; p = 0.021) and this was also shown in blood studies of the pharmacodynamics.
-On time was longer and there were no differences in adverse effects or in the development of dyskinesia.
+“On” time was longer and there were no differences in adverse effects or in the development of dyskinesia.
 The Katzenschlager study used a processed pill form of MP (Katzenschlager, 2004).